Build consensus in your organization by applying the Nemawashi strategy and using SafetyCulture (iAuditor) to gather and analyze useful data

 One of the 13 pillars of Toyota Production System (TPS), Nemawashi is a great strategy to build consensus when there are changes to be made on current processes or when there is something new to be introduced in the organization.
 Just imagine how a sudden change may shake things up in an already established system and it can catch some people off guard if there were no prior discussions made about the change.
 Nemawashi can prevent all that and can also aid in the smooth implementation of changes if the people who are going to be impacted, together with the decision-makers, are taken into consideration and included in discussions.

-Lobbying has a negative connotation because with it, decisions can be influenced by bribing or through other methods deemed unacceptable in the Nemawashi strategy.
-Unlike lobbying, Nemawashi seeks to build consensus through transparent communication with stakeholders and decision-makers.
+Lobbying has a negative connotation because, with it, decisions can be influenced by bribing or through other methods deemed unacceptable in the Nemawashi strategy.
+Unlike lobbying, Nemawashi comes from the mindset that seeks to build consensus through transparent communication with stakeholders and decision-makers.
 Nemawashi also encourages a dynamic way of discussing the merits and challenges of a potential change in the way of doing things.